cvillad/contacts-management/README.md

 Things you may want to cover:

+To run this project you'll need to have:
+* Ruby-3.0.1
+* Rails-6.1.3.1
-* Ruby version
+* Redis-6.2.1

-* System dependencies
+* PostgreSQL13

+Steps:
+  Change database settings on config/database.yml

+  Open a terminal and run:
-* Configuration
+  * redis-server

+  Open another terminal located on project folder and run:
-* Database creation
+  * bundle install
+  * bundle exec sidekiq

+  Open the last terminal and run:
-* Database initialization
+  * rails db:create

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  * rails db:migrate

-* ...
+  * rails s